Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 In 2022, a man named Michael in Spain was troubled by a dilemma.

-As early as 2013, he purchased Bitcoin, which was not yet popular at that time, for a total price of $5,300, acquiring 43 coins in total.
+As early as 2013, he purchased Bitcoin, which was not yet popular at the time, for a total price of $5,300, acquiring a total of 43 coins.

 He then stored these coins in an electronic wallet and, to prevent theft, generated a long random password of 20 characters using a password software.

-Michael was worried that saving this password with the same software was not secure enough.
-If it were decrypted by hackers or if his computer was lost, they could easily find the password and access his Bitcoin.
+Michael was worried that saving this password with the same software was not secure enough; if it were decrypted by hackers or if his computer were lost, they could easily find the password and access his Bitcoin.

-So, he cleverly pasted this long password into a document, making it hard for anyone to guess its purpose.
+So, he cleverly pasted this long password into a document, disguising its purpose.
 He also set a password for this document and encrypted it.

-After layers of encryption, Michael believed he had an unbreakable password for his Bitcoin account and just needed to wait for the price of Bitcoin to rise so he could cash out.
+After layers of encryption, Michael believed he had an unbreakable password for his Bitcoin account, just waiting for the price of Bitcoin to rise so he could cash out.

 Unexpectedly, Michael ultimately fell victim to his own actions—his encrypted document containing the password inexplicably became corrupted and was completely inaccessible, making it impossible to retrieve the long 20-character password.